NEWL - Russian

 The writing and speaking sections will be based on an integrated task model, the same model used in the Russian written integrated tasks in the Russian Prototype-AP Examination prior to 2015.

-The writing tasks will have two audio prompts and two prompts in the target language, to which examinees will submit their 4 responses by typing in the target language, as they have in previous years.
+The writing tasks will have audio prompts including prompts in the target language, to which examinees will submit their responses by typing in the target language, as they have in previous years.
 An appropriate target language keyboard must be enabled on each computer used for testing.
-The speaking tasks will have four prompts: two audio, two written.
-Examinees will use their headsets with microphones to record their 4 spoken responses via a recorder embedded in the ACTesting browser window.
+The speaking tasks will have audio and written prompts.
+Examinees will use their headsets with microphones to record their spoken responses via a recorder embedded in the ACTesting browser window.
 You will not need to install any special software on the computers used for testing.
 Examinees will be able to use scratch paper to develop responses for both speaking and writing.

 Trained raters will rate the speaking and writing responses against the ACTFL proficiency scale, and score reports will include the overall NEWL numeric score (1-5) and a suggested ACTFL-equivalent score for each skill.